yimak/pands-problem-sheet/README.md

-#Assignment 5: weekday.py

-# Create a program named weekday.py
+# Assignment 5: Create a program named weekday.py
 Write a program that outputs whether or not today is a weekday.
 If weekday, program will output 'Yes, unfortunately today is a weekday.'
 If weekend, program will output 'It is the weekend, yay!'